The new PANRE and PANRE-LA exam for physician assistants has arrived! Are you prepared?

 The New PANRE-LA Eam and Some PANRE Exam History

 Pathway II was offered as an at-home alternative to the proctored PANRE.
 Many PAs at the time were excited about a take-home recertification option, and I personally knew two PAs who took the Pathway II exam.
-Though the goal of Pathway II was to reduce the stress and time requirements of preparing for the traditional proctored PANRE exam, it was retired in 2010 as many who went this route found it to be more burdensome than the standard exam.
+Though the goal of Pathway II was to reduce the stress and time requirements of preparing for the traditional proctored PANRE exam, it was retired in 2010 as many who chose this route found it to be more burdensome than the traditional proctored exam.

-Despite the relative failure (and retirement) of Pathway II, the NCCPA continued to search for ways to make the PANRE more "digestible."
+Despite the relative failure (and retirement) of Pathway II, the NCCPA continued to search for ways to make the PANRE more "digestible" and accessible.
 The next significant (and welcomed) change to PA recertification came in 2014.

 Since 1975, PAs have been required to take a recertification exam every six years.
 But as of 2014, the NCCPA extended the recertification requirement to a 10-year interval.
-As someone who completed two rounds of traditional proctored PANRE testing under the six-year recert cycle, this was indeed a “life-altering” advancement!
+As someone who completed two rounds of traditional proctored PANRE testing (2010 and 2016) under the six-year recert cycle, this was indeed a “life-altering” improvement!

 A New (and Newer) PANRE Blueprint